-- 5. At the oral proceedings the new representative explained that claim 1 of the substantially amended request was designed to define the essential differences over D5.
-In particular, to emphasise the fact that in the invention the data synchroniser in the first system immediately maps the application data into a generic or "universal" format (paragraph 51).
-The data synchroniser in the second system converts the data into the format of the corresponding applications. - 6.
-Although the amended claims were filed late in the proceedings, the Board admits them because they are clearly a serious attempt to meet the outstanding objections without introducing any further objections and there was a good reason for the lateness, namely that the representative only took over the case at short notice and there was no postponement of oral proceedings (see above).
+6. At the oral proceedings the new representative explained that claim 1 of the substantially amended first auxiliary request was designed to define the essential differences over D5.
+In particular, to emphasise the fact that in the invention the "application object" (AO) 910 is specific to the user applications in each user device and immediately maps their data into a generic or "universal" format (paragraph 55).
+The data in the AOS and the differences are also stored in this format (paragraph 58).
+7. Although these claims were filed late in the proceedings, the Board admits them because they are clearly a serious attempt to meet the outstanding objections without introducing any further objections and there was a good reason for the lateness, namely that the representative only took over the case at short notice and there was no postponement of oral proceedings (see above).
+After a lengthy discussion of all the requests, the representative made the first auxiliary request the sole request.